jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 ![](images/1.%20Black%20Boxes.020.png)

 And that is where the complexity *hiding* kicks in.
-The circle on the right is still the definition, so it does show the __Private__ member while the normal reference on the left does not show the __Private__ members of its related object.
+The circle on the right is still the definition, so it might show the __Private__ member while the normal reference on the left might not show the __Private__ members of its related object.

 The following diagram shows a member with __Private *Get*__ not accessible or visible from within a normal reference: